 By choosing high welfare pork products and voting with your wallet, you are directly helping to improve the lives of farmed pigs.
 Next time you go shopping, look for cuts of pork, sausages, bacon and ham labelled with the SPCA Blue Tick®.

 What to look for when buying pork

 The SPCA Blue Tick® certification logo can be found on pork products in many supermarkets — look for your preferred retailer on our ‘where to buy’ guide.
 Whatever the farming system you can rest assured all SPCA Blue Tick® labelled products come from farms approved by us to our strict high welfare standards.
-SPCA Blue Tick® approval can only be granted after an independent audit has been successfully conducted by a third party auditor contracted to the SPCA and extensively trained to our standards.
+The SPCA Blue Tick® standards can only be met after confirmation by an Royal New Zealand SPCA employee or an third party auditor contracted by Royal New Zealand SPCA who has been trained to our SPCA Blue Tick® standards.
 Following this, the SPCA Blue Tick® will issue a 'Certificate of Approval' for the farm or the site that has successfully passed the audit..

 What do the different systems mean?